fighting-dreamer/concurrency-control/README.md

 3. **Repeatable Reads** : It is one level higher than Read committed as it provide the isolation of Read-committed along with keeping hold on what ever data read whil processing and providing same read output for that data.
 4. **Serializable** : It is the highest level of Isolation, where you are only allowing a single transaction to operate on Database, keeping other transaction under pending state.
 Though all the above Isolation levels are defined keeping Anomolies in mind but this Isolation level is solely there to provide "fully serializable execution".

-The idea behind each level is not only to limit a set of anomolies, but also to have an comparitively stronger consistency guarantee too.
+The idea behind each level is not only to limit a set of anomolies, but also to have an comparitively stronger degree of consistency guarantee too.

 Now that's set most Databases are ACID compliant.
 What is ACID (Atomicity, Consistency, Isolation, Durability) : These are properties of transaction that are intended to guarantee validity even in the event of errors, power failures, etc.